-- It reduce the initial heat of hydration and overcome the problem of thermal cracking in concrete; if there is excess heat of hydration the cracks can spread to the fresh concrete.
+- It reduces the initial heat of hydration and overcomes the problem of thermal cracking in concrete; if there is excess heat of hydration the cracks can spread to the fresh concrete.

 - Admixtures improve the resistance against the freeze-melting effect on concrete.

 - Concrete mixtures maintain maximum stability by bringing waste products into use.